 But here’s the thing.
 Soon after losing the baby weight, I also started wasting away.
 Yes, my boobs stayed big, thanks to my body producing all that glorious mama milk, but I was getting scrawny.
 I was sleep deprived, emotional and there were days where I just wasn’t coping.
 I wasn’t eating regular meals because a little someone always made sure these were interrupted.
-In short, I wasn’t looking after me and it showed – quickly!
+In short, I wasn’t looking after myself and it showed.

 Skinny isn’t a good thing

 I’ve always been the kind of person who loses weight when I’m stressed.
-Want to know if I’m okay?
-Put me on the scales.
 You might be the same, or you may know someone like this.
-Perhaps that friend in your mother’s group who’s losing the baby weight faster than your baby spits up his milk after a feed, isn’t actually that great?
+Perhaps that friend in your mother’s group who’s losing the baby weight faster than your baby spits up his milk after a feed, isn’t actually doing that great?
 The point is, skinny isn’t a good sign when you’re a new mum.

 Then it really went south

 I breastfed for a year and now that my nursing days are over, so is my breastfeeding boob job.
 My once modest bust is now just two flat pancakes, and my tummy bares my mummy marks and a c-section scar.
 I do feel better these days though, and I’m a healthy weight again.

 Does it matter?

 Looking back, I think I was wrong to like the way I looked.
 Instead of marvelling at what my body had achieved, I bought into the lie society loves to peddle out to all new mums.
 ‘Get your pre-baby body back!’ the magazine articles scream, but why?